Topological classification of time-asymmetry in unitary quantum processes: Results

 \begin{defn} Let $H$ be Hermitian and $c=i_1\to i_2\to\cdots\to i_k$ be a path in $supp(H)$.
 Then we define the weight of $p$ to be $w_c(H)=H_{i_1i_2}\cdots H_{i_{k-1}i_k}$.
 We define the \emph{Aharonov-Bohm phase} of a cycle $c$ to be the complex angle of $w_c(H)$. \end{defn}

-The Aharonov-Bohm phase defined above completely coincides with the classical notion of the Aharonov-Bohm phase for the HKR model.
+The Aharonov-Bohm phase defined above coincides with the classical notion of the Aharonov-Bohm phase for the HKR model.
 As we will see, these phases completely determine the gauge potentials up to gauge transformation.
 However, they do not completely determine when two Hamiltonians are equivalent under the $\Lambda$-action.
 For that, the values $w_c(H)$ are necessary.
+We see that the polynomials $w_c(H)$ are polynomial invariants of the Hamiltonians under the gauge transformations and in fact they form a complete set of invariants.

+\begin{theorem} Two Hamiltonians $H_1$ and $H_2$ are related by the $\Lambda$-action if and only if $w_c(H_1)=w_c(H_2)$ for all $c$.
+Furthermore, two gauge potentials can be related by a gauge transformation if and only if their Aharonov-Bohm phases coincide. \end{theorem} \begin{theorem} A Hermitian matrix $H$ takes real values on its invariants if and only if it is conjugate to a real matrix via the $\Lambda$-action.
+Furthermore, $H$ is conjugate to $\overline{H}$ if and only if $H$ is also conjugate to a real matrix. \end{theorem} \begin{corollary} If a Hermitian matrix takes real values on all of its invariants, it is time-symmetric. \end{corollary}

+Theorem \ref{thm:invseparate} completely classifies gauge potentials on combinatorial graphs.
+Theorem \ref{thm:realinvs} tells us that a gauge potential $\Omega$ is gauge equivalent to $\Omega^T$ if and only if it is equivalent to a trivial gauge potential.
+Corollary \ref{cor:realinvs} confirms what one might expect from a gauge theoretic perspective; that time-symmetry is closely related to having no non-trivial Aharonov-Bohm phases.

+It is surprising, therefore, that having a trivial gauge potential is not the only way to have time-symmetry.
+Suppose that we have a Hamiltonian $H$ such that there is a $\Lambda$ with $\Lambda H\Lambda^\dagger=-H$.
+Then $\Lambda U(t)\Lambda^\dagger=U(-t)$, allowing us to reverse time with a gauge transformation.

+\begin{theorem} A Hamiltonian $H$ with zero diagonal is conjugate to its negative under the $\Lambda$-action if and only if its support is bipartite. \end{theorem}

+Note that this necessarily requires that $H$ have zeros on the diagonal.
+However, one can trivially see that for $\alpha\in\mathbb{R}$, So if $H$ is time-symmetric, $H+\alpha I$ is as well.
+In particular, the $supp(H)$ can be bipartite with self-loops if the every loop has the same weight.
+However, one cannot add arbitrary diagonal matrices to $H$ and preserve time symmetry.

+\begin{example} The following Hamiltonian is not time-symmetric however because the diagonal contains distinct entries, although if the diagonal is made to be all zeros, then the support is bipartite.